lux4rd0/weatherflow-collector/README.md

 The second section shows how long it's taking to receive and persist forecasts and observations.

- - Forecast Build Duration - Daily - between 1 and 2 seconds
+ - **Forecast Build Duration** - Daily - between 1 and 2 seconds
- Forecast Build Duration - Hourly - between 30 and 45 seconds (note - if this takes longer than 60 seconds, the Docker Health Check will currently recycle the container.
+ - **Forecast Build Duration** - Hourly - between 30 and 45 seconds (note - if this takes longer than 60 seconds, the Docker Health Check will currently recycle the container.
 A future update will change this to take a longer build duration into account.
 For now - set the "WEATHERFLOW_COLLECTOR_DOCKER_HEALTHCHECK_ENABLED" environmental variable to "false".
- - Rest Observations - between 1 and 2 seconds
+ - **Rest Observations** - between 1 and 2 seconds

-### Today So Far (local-udp)
+### Today So Far (local-udp) - [14386](https://grafana.com/grafana/dashboards/14386)

 <center><img src="./images/weatherflow_collector-today_so_far_local-udp.jpg"></center>

 The dashboard provides for Temperature, Relative Humidity, Station Pressure, Accumulated Rain, Solar Radiation, Illuminance, UV, Lightning Strike, and Wind Speed from midnight to the current time.
 These reflect the direct measurements from the local-udp collector (or imported from WeatherFlow).

-### Today So Far (remote)
+### Today So Far (remote) - [14387](https://grafana.com/grafana/dashboards/14387)

 <center><img src="./images/weatherflow_collector-today_so_far_remote.jpg"></center>